 - Anaheim (California)

 Just to give you an idea of the cost of points on Southwest to fly to a destination, we flew all four of us to New York City for ~21,000 points and to Grand Cayman from Ft.
 Lauderdale for ~13,000 points.
 We’ve also flown 4 of us from Chicago to Maui for 30,000 points and Chicago to Las Vegas for just 15,000 points total.
+One of us always flies on the Companion Pass, so we don’t have to use any points for that person.

 But you can see, if you choose destinations with cheaper fares, fly on cheaper days and buy during sales, you can stretch Southwest points quite far!